stanmaz/BBOalert/README.md

 ### Partnership options

 Let us assume that you play different conventions with different partners.
 The option selector enables you to use certain options only when playing with a given partner.
 Example : you play weak NT with John and standard NT with Joe.
 This affects the NT rebid after the opening in a minor.
 The BBO user-id's of your partners can be specified in supplementary fields of the Options record.
 More than one name is allowed separated by a comma.
+When two user-id's separated by a + are specified with an option and both players are present, the option is activated automatically.
 Sample data :

       Option,  1NT 12-14,  John
       ,  1N,   12-14p balanced
       1[CD]--1*--,   1N,   balanced 15-17p
-      Option,  1NT 15-17,  Joe
+      Option,  1NT 15-17,smazur+stanmaz
       ,  1N,   15-17p balanced
       1[CD]--1*--,   1N,   balanced 12-14p
       Option